King IVTM Report by Principle at 27 Oct 2023 | ||

 These skills complement the extensive skills and experience of the Chairman and executive directors.
 The composition of the Board also introduces the required element of diversity and independence.
 The Board is therefore comfortable with its composition under current circumstances and considering the challenges faced by the business.

-Nomination, election, and appointment of members to the governing body: The Governance and Nominations Committee is responsible for assessing the Board composition and identifying appropriate candidates for appointment to the Board and making recommendations to shareholders regarding the re-election of retiring non-executive directors at the AGM.
+The Governance and Nominations Committee is responsible for assessing the Board composition and identifying appropriate candidates for appointment to the Board and making recommendations to shareholders regarding the re-election of retiring non-executive directors at the AGM.
 This has assisted Growthpoint to ensure that the skillsets of newly appointed directors are complementary to those of the current directors.
 Skills gaps identified during the assessment have been addressed.

 Succession planning to ensure complimentary skill sets and experience is an ongoing exercise.
 The Board considers candidates who represent a diverse spectrum of age, race, gender and cultural communities and is committed to women holding Board positions.
 There are Board statements on gender and racial diversification.